nicocvn/yaccs/clang-coverage/ClangCoverageDoc.md

 * `target`-cov-preprocessing: internal target that will run the target build product and collect coverage information,
 * `target`-cov-show: target that will output coverage line counts in the console side-by-side with analyzed source files,
 * `target`-cov-report: target that will output the code coverage statistics for all file,
-* `target`-cov-html: target that will create a HTML coverage report.
+* `target`-cov-html: target that will create a HTML coverage report (the `HTML_DIR` parameter controls where the HTML report is generated).

 If the target depends on shared libraries and coverage analysis is needed for these as well the `DEPS` parameter should be used: